Interactive Radio Drama Training from Theatre for a Change

 - Facilitate radio touch tag, which lets audiences call into the radio programme and replace key characters in the story, to show what they could do differently to change their behaviour live on-air.

-By the end of the full version of the course, you will be able to do everything from the condensed version, plus:
+By the end of the full version of the training, you will be able to do everything from the condensed version, plus:

 - Develop narrative arcs for interactive radio serial dramas lasting multiple episodes over a period of time.